audreyfeldroy/complexity/CONTRIBUTING.rst

 * Remember that this is a volunteer-driven project, and that contributions are welcome :)

-Getting Started
+Get Started!
 ---------------

+Ready to contribute?
 Here's how to set up `complexity` for local development.

 1. Fork the `complexity` repo on GitHub.
 2. Clone your fork locally::